Success comes from knowing that you did your best to become the best that you are capable of being. –John Wooden

 - Things we can’t influence, either right now or at all times

-While we may feel like there is nothing under our control at times, there is always at least one thing we have direct control over: ourselves.
+While we may feel like there is nothing under our control at times, there is always at least one thing we have direct control over ourselves.
 Even when we are under enormous pressure or when we feel trapped, we always have at least some level of control over our attitude and our behavior.

 The second area is that of factors we can influence.
 We do not have direct control over these factors, but we can put our effort into pushing them in the right direction.
 For instance, while we cannot control others’ attitudes or behavior, we can offer them advice, guidance, or provide evidence to help them make good decisions.

 The final area is things that we have no control or influence over.
-This is the largest area, since the majority of what happens around us is not under our direct control.
+This is the largest area since the majority of what happens around us is not under our direct control.
 A good life coach will help his or her clients to recognize and accept that there is much we cannot control, but will also help them to find opportunities to effect change through taking control or influencing that which is within their reach.

-Life coaches can walk their clients through the spheres, helping them identify what is in their control, what is in their sphere of influence, and what cannot be controlled.
+Life coaches can walk their clients through the spheres, helping them identify what is within their control, what is in their sphere of influence, and what cannot be controlled.
 To read more about this tool, plus learn how clients can apply the lessons learned to their work, click here.